 What should I pack for my trip to China?
 Whether you’re an experienced traveler or this is your first time going overseas, it helps to know what is and isn’t available in a country like China so you can pack accordingly.
 Overpacking is a burden and under-packing is terribly uncomfortable.
 I’d like to share with you the packing checklist I use for China.

 - Deodorant: I know quite a few travelers who just buy toiletries as they go but deodorant is one item that I specifically advise travelers to buy ahead of time.
 It’s not commonly used here in China (a fact which you’ll quickly discover if you travel on a crowded city bus!) and therefore the choices – if there are any – are quite scarce.

-- Unlocked phone: if you have a smartphone that is out of contract, figure out how to unlock it for your trip to China (for example, here’s a tutorial on how to unlock your AT&T iPhone).
+- Unlocked phone: If you have a smartphone that is out of contract, figure out how to unlock it for your trip to China (for example, here’s a tutorial on how to unlock your AT&T iPhone).
 All you have to do once you arrive is buy a cheap SIM card (here’s how to get a SIM card in China) and you have an instant ability to communicate.
-Or, if you’re not out of contract, just bring the phone and connect via Wifi when available (although I suggest you also get a VPN in China for security reasons).
+If you’re not out of contract, you can consider only connecting via Wifi or renting a phone in China (although I suggest you also get a VPN in China for security reasons).

 Often-Overlooked China Packing Tips